Jump to:

 Chimichurri

-- 1 bunch fresh oregano (or 2 tbsp dried, fresh is much better)
+- 1 bunch fresh oregano or 2 tablespoon dried, fresh is much better

 - 1 bunch fresh parsley